joyent/conch-api/docs/validation/BaseValidation.md

 `Conch::Validation` provides the base class to define and execute Conch Validations.
 Validations extend this class by implementing a `validate` method.
-This method receives the input data (a `HASHREF`) to be validatated.
+This method receives the input data (a `HASHREF`) to be validated.

 The validation logic in the `validate` method will evaluate the input data and register one or more validation results with the